cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

     <httpEndpoint id="defaultHttpEndpoint"
                   host="*"
                   httpPort="${port}"
                    />
 </server>
 ```

 **NOTE**: This server.xml will also contain a reference to the application
-you pushed, with context root "/".
+you pushed, with the type of the application (war/ear) and context root "/".
 That is to say, if you pushed an app
 using the command `cf push foo`, and your domain is `mydomain.com`, your
 application will be accessible from `http://foo.mydomain.com/`.